viligante8/dotfiles/README.md

 ## 🎨 Neovim Configuration

+### Philosophy: Custom LazyVim-Inspired Setup

+This is a **custom Neovim configuration** inspired by [LazyVim](https://lazyvim.org) but built from the ground up for complete control and transparency.

+**Why custom instead of LazyVim?**
+- 🎯 **Full control**: Every plugin and setting is explicit and customizable
+- 🔍 **Transparency**: No hidden configurations or magic - you see exactly what's loaded
+- ⚡ **Performance**: Only the features you actually use, no bloat
+- 🛠️ **Maintainability**: Individual plugin files make debugging and modifications easier
+- 🎨 **Aesthetics**: Preserves LazyVim's beautiful UI (dashboard, noice, etc.) without the framework overhead

 ### Architecture
 Modern Neovim setup using **Lazy.nvim** plugin manager with individual plugin files for better organization and maintainability.
+Each plugin is configured in its own file, making the setup modular and easy to understand.

 ### Core Features